Sinicization of the Manchus

-The Sinicization of the Manchus is the process in which the Manchu people became assimilated into the Han-dominated Chinese society.
-It had occurred most prominently during the Qing dynasty when attempts were made by the new Manchu rulers of China to assimilate themselves and their people with the Han under the new dynasty to increase its legitimacy.

-By the time the Qing dynasty fell, many Manchu had already adopted Han Chinese customs, languages and surnames.
+The Sinicization of the Manchus was the process in which the Manchu people became assimilated into the Han-dominated Chinese society.
+It occurred most prominently during the Qing dynasty when the new Manchu rulers actively attempted to assimilate themselves and their people with the Han to increase the legitimacy of the new dynasty.
+As a result, when the Qing dynasty fell, many Manchu had already adopted Han Chinese customs, languages and surnames.
 For example, some descendants of the ruling imperial House of Aisin-Gioro adopted the Han Chinese surname Jin (金) as both Jin and Aisin mean gold.

 Background

 The ancestors of the Manchu people, the Jurchen, originally formed the Jin dynasty located to the Song dynasty's northeast.
 The Jurchen Jin already started assimilating Han Chinese language, and even their Jurchen script was influenced by Chinese characters (hanzi).
 When both the Jin and Song were absorbed by the Yuan dynasty (Mongol empire), the Jurchen became further assimilated into Chinese society while living as subjects alongside Han, Mongol, and various other ethnicities under one unified empire.
 After the Yuan, the Jurchens became subjects of the Ming empire, with many Jurchen people even studying the Han Chinese language and adopting Chinese culture themselves, while still maintaining their original identity, language, and customs.

 In 1583, Manchu chieftain Nurhaci began to unify the Jurchen ministries.
 After the establishment of the Later Jin dynasty the Manchu-Han relationship was further developed.
 Later, during the Huang Taiji period, the communication and trade between Manchu and Han became closer.
 In 1644, the regent king Dorgon led the Eight Banners soldiers to enter the Shanhai Pass, the Qing dynasty replaced the Ming dynasty as the ruling dynasty in China.
 The bureaucratic system, land management, military establishment, and culture of the Qing Dynasty were all subject to drastic changes due to the prevalent influence of the Central Plains region in China.

 During the Qianlong period, Han culture was revered among Manchus, and the relationship between Manchus and Han people also gained a lot of advantages.
 Many Han officials also promoted the development of the Qing dynasty.
-It can be said that without these Han officials, the demise of the Qing dynasty would be faster.
+It can be said that without these Han officials, the demise of the Qing dynasty would have been faster.

 Although Manchus were not of Han Chinese origin, especially in southern China where they were strongly resisted, they absorbed a lot of Han Chinese culture before conquering the Ming dynasty.
 The new Manchu rulers retained many of the systems that existed in the Ming dynasty.